SciKidSirish/RamachandranChecker/README.md

 Then you will get your results.

-NOTE: This model was made with teachable machine.
+NOTE: This model was made with Teachable Machine.